-A conversation with Brian Bowman: Unilateral decision impacts, Winnipeg growth challenges
+Mayor Brian Bowman: Unilateral decision impacts, Winnipeg growth challenges

 Winnipeg, like other Canadian municipalities, is dealing with challenges around infrastructure, sustainability, addiction, and affordable housing.
 But, Brian Bowman is hopeful Ottawa can be part of the solution.

-Bowman, the mayor of Winnipeg since 2014, sat down with Municipal World CEO Susan Gardner at the 2019 Federation of Canadian Municipalities (FCM) Conference, in Quebec City.
+Bowman, the mayor of Winnipeg since 2014, sat down with Municipal World CEO Susan Gardner at the 2019 Federation of Canadian Municipalities (FCM) conference, in Quebec City.
 The two discussed Winnipeg’s challenges and opportunities around growth, as well as the community impacts of unilateral decision making by provincial governments.

 Public Expects All Levels of Government to Cooperate